dgb/less-rails-bootstrap-devise/README.md

     bundle install

-In your stylesheet (e.g. app/assets/stylesheets/application.css):
+Require the styles in your stylesheet (e.g. app/assets/stylesheets/application.css):

     //= require 'bootstrap/devise'

-In your application.html.erb, replace your yield statement with:
+Replace your yield statement in application.html.erb with:

     <%= content_for?(:content) ? yield(:content) : yield %>